Taboo: Etymology

 The English term taboo comes from tapu in Oceanic languages, particularly Polynesian languages, with such meanings as "prohibited" or "forbidden".
 That root tapu is reflected, among others, by Tongan or Māori tapu, and by Hawaiian kapu.
 Its English use dates to 1777 when the British explorer James Cook visited Tonga, and referred to the Tongans' use of the term taboo for "any thing that is forbidden to be eaten, or made use of".
 Having invited some of the Tongan aristocracy to dinner aboard his ship, Cook wrote:

 The term was translated to him as "consecrated, inviolable, forbidden, unclean or cursed".
-It has been proposed that tabu itself could be derived from alleged Tongan morphemes ta ("mark") and bu ("especially"), but this has proven to be a folk etymology (Tongan does not actually have a phoneme /b/), and tapu is usually treated as a unitary, non-compound word inherited from Proto-Polynesian *tapu.
-While the word has been mostly discussed about Polynesian languages, it also exists in non-Polynesian Oceanic languages, such as Fijian tabu, or Hiw (Vanuatu) toq.
+Tapu is usually treated as a unitary, non-compound word inherited from Proto-Polynesian *tapu.
+It also exists in other Oceanic languages outside Polynesian, such as Fijian tabu, or Hiw (Vanuatu) toq.

-Those words descend from an etymon *tabu in the ancestral Proto-Oceanic language, whose meaning was reconstructed as “forbidden, off limits; sacred, due to a sentiment of awe before spiritual forces”.
+Those words descend from an etymon *tabu in the ancestral Proto-Oceanic language, whose meaning was reconstructed as "forbidden, off limits; sacred, due to a sentiment of awe before spiritual forces".

 In its current use in Tongan, the word tapu means "sacred" or "holy", often in the sense of being restricted or protected by custom or law.
 On the main island, the word is often appended to the end of "Tonga" as Tongatapu, here meaning "Sacred South" rather than "Forbidden South".

 Examples

-Sigmund Freud speculated that incest and patricide were the only two universal taboos and formed the basis of civilization.
-However, although cannibalism, in-group murder, and incest are taboo in the majority of societies, exceptions can be found, such as marriages between brothers and sisters in Roman Egypt.
-Modern Western societies, however, do not condone such relationships.
-These familial sexual activities are criminalised, even if all parties are consenting adults.
+Sigmund Freud speculated that incest and patricide were the only two universal taboos that formed the basis of civilization.
 Through an analysis of the language surrounding these laws, it can be seen how the policy makers, and society as a whole, find these acts to be immoral.

 Common taboos involve restrictions or ritual regulation of killing and hunting; sex and sexual relationships; reproduction; the dead and their graves; as well as food and dining (primarily cannibalism and dietary laws such as vegetarianism, kashrut, and halal) or religious (treif and haram).
 In Madagascar, a strong code of taboos, known as fady, constantly change and are formed from new experiences.
 Each region, village or tribe may have its own fady.